gamedevware/charon/docs/gamedata/datatypes/all/document.rst

    | Haxe                                                  | ``class``                                                       |
    +-------------------------------------------------------+-----------------------------------------------------------------+
 Uniqueness
-   Document Text cannot be marked as unique.
+   Document cannot be marked as unique.

 Example
 -------